nolan-h-hamilton/ROCCO/README.md

   rocco -i *.BEST5.bam *.WORST5.bam -g hg38 -o rocco_output_without_noise.bed
   rocco -i *.BEST5.bam *.WORST5.bam *.NOISY5.bam -g hg38 -o rocco_output_with_noise.bed
   ```

-Note, users may run ROCCO with flag [`--narrowPeak`](https://genome.ucsc.edu/FAQ/FAQformat.html#format12) to generate 10-column output with various statistics for comparison of peaks.
+* Note, users may run ROCCO with flag [`--narrowPeak`](https://genome.ucsc.edu/FAQ/FAQformat.html#format12) to generate 10-column output with various statistics for comparison of peaks and supplemental validation independent of ROCCO's optimality criterion.
+  * As a byproduct, `--narrowPeak` will likewise produce a 'raw' peak-by-count matrix (one row per peak, one column per sample) that can be used in downstream analyses such as differential accessibility testing.

 ### Output